“This post may contain affiliate links. Please read my disclosure for more info.

 Meat is one of the most expensive things in your cart.
 And if it’s your main course for every dinner that can easily be 20-25% of your entire shopping trip.

 One way to reduce your grocery budget is to de-emphasize meat as your main course.
 Reduce the portions of meat, and emphasize other foods.
-Or limit it to once or twice a week, and substitute another protein like beans in its place.
+Or limit it to a few times a week, and substitute another protein like beans in its place.

 Believe it or not, there are plenty of meatless meals you can make.
 Last week we found a recipe for meatless chili that was delicious.